cqlyj/VSkill/README.md

 3. **Rewards and Penalties:**

-   - **Rewards:** Verifiers who provide accurate and honest feedback receive rewards (tokens).
+   - **Rewards:** Verifiers who provide accurate and honest feedback receive rewards (reputation and ethers).
-   - **Penalties:** Verifiers who act maliciously or provide inaccurate feedback are penalized (reduced tokens or other penalties).
+   - **Penalties:** Verifiers who act maliciously or provide inaccurate feedback are penalized (reduced reputation and ethers).
-   - **Reputation System:** A decentralized reputation protocol adjusts verifier rewards and penalties based on historical performance and community feedback.
+   - **Reputation System:** Higher reputation increases the chances of being selected as a verifier.

 4. **Staking:**

-   - Verifiers are required to stake tokens to participate in the verification process.
+   - Verifiers are required to stake ethers to participate in the verification process.
    - Staking ensures verifiers are committed and deters malicious behavior.
-   - A quadratic staking model is used to cap the influence of large token holders.

 5. **Incentive Structure:**

-   - Issue tokens to incentivize participation in the system.
+   - Issue ethers and reputation to incentivize participation in the system.
-   - Tokens can be used to increase chances of being selected as a verifier.
+   - Reputation can be used to increase chances of being selected as a verifier.
-   - Implement a dynamic token issuance model to balance the token economy, including periodic token burns or buybacks.

 6. **NFT Issuance:**
    - Verified users receive an NFT as proof of their skills.
    - The NFT serves as a digital credential that can be used across platforms.
    - Integrate NFTs with other platforms and services where verified skills are valuable (e.g., job boards, freelance platforms).
+   - Verifiers can also earn NFTs based on their reputation and contributions to the system.

 ### To-Do List